leanprover/logic_and_proof_lean3/propositional_logic.rst

 #.
 Using the mnemonic :math:`F` (Father), :math:`M` (Mother), :math:`D` (Daughter), :math:`S` (Son), :math:`\mathord{Mu}` (Murderer), :math:`V` (Victim), :math:`W` (Witness), :math:`A` (Accessory), :math:`O` (Oldest), :math:`Y` (Youngest), we can define propositional variables like :math:`FM` (Father is the Murderer), :math:`DV` (Daughter is the Victim), :math:`FO` (Father is Oldest), :math:`VY` (Victim is Youngest), etc. Notice that only the son or daughter can be the youngest, and only the mother or father can be the oldest.

-   With these conventions, the first clue can be represented
+   With these conventions, the first clue can be represented as

    .. math::